Fine-tuned universe: Background and arguments

 For example, if the strong nuclear force were 2% stronger than it is (i.e. if the coupling constant representing its strength were 2% larger) while the other constants were left unchanged, diprotons would be stable; according to Davies, hydrogen would fuse into them instead of deuterium and helium.
 This would drastically alter the physics of stars, and presumably preclude the existence of life similar to what we observe on Earth.
 The diproton's existence would short-circuit the slow fusion of hydrogen into deuterium.
 Hydrogen would fuse so easily that it is likely that all the universe's hydrogen would be consumed in the first few minutes after the Big Bang.
 This "diproton argument" is disputed by other physicists, who calculate that as long as the increase in strength is less than 50%, stellar fusion could occur despite the existence of stable diprotons.

 The precise formulation of the idea is made difficult by the fact that it is not yet known how many independent physical constants there are.
 The Standard Model of particle physics has 25 freely adjustable parameters and general relativity has one more, the cosmological constant, which is known to be nonzero but profoundly small in value.
 Because physicists have not developed an empirically successful theory of quantum gravity, there is no known way to combine quantum mechanics, on which the standard model depends, and general relativity.

 Without knowledge of this more complete theory suspected to underlie the standard model, it is impossible to definitively count the number of truly independent physical constants.
 In some candidate theories, the number of independent physical constants may be as small as one.
 For example, the cosmological constant may be a fundamental constant but attempts have also been made to calculate it from other constants, and according to the author of one such calculation, "the small value of the cosmological constant is telling us that a remarkably precise and totally unexpected relation exists among all the parameters of the Standard Model of particle physics, the bare cosmological constant and unknown physics".

 Examples

+Physical constants

+There are about 31 constants in the standard model of particle physics and the standard model of cosmology combined.
+Some widely acknowledged constants by physicists of diverse backgrounds, that were fixed (many zeroes and orders of magnitude—indicating non-random or finely adjusted values) at or around the time of Big Bang include: